TomFrost/Squiss/README.md

 - **opts.unwrapSns** _Default false._ Set to `true` to denote that Squiss should treat each message as though it comes from a queue subscribed to an SNS endpoint, and automatically extract the message from the SNS metadata wrapper.
 - **opts.bodyFormat** _Default "plain"._ The format of the incoming message.
 Set to "json" to automatically call `JSON.parse()` on each incoming message.
 - **opts.visibilityTimeout** The SQS VisibilityTimeout to apply to each message.
 This is the number of seconds that each received message should be made inaccessible to other receive calls, so that a message will not be received more than once before it is processed and deleted.
 If not specified, the default for the SQS queue will be used.
+- **opts.emptyEvent** _Default false._ Set to `true` if you would like Squiss to emit a "queueEmpty" event whenever it returns no messages when attempting to get a batch.
+This is mostly useful when testing.

 ### squiss.deleteMessage(Message)
 Deletes a message.
 It's much easier to call `message.del()`, but if you need to do it right from the Squiss instance, this is how.
 Note that the message probably won't be deleted immediately -- it'll be queued for a batch delete.
 See the constructor notes for how to configure the specifics of that.

 ### squiss.handledMessage()
 Informs Squiss that you got a message that you're not planning on deleting, so that Squiss can decrement the number of "in-flight" messages.
 It's good practice to delete every message you process, but this can be useful in case of error.
 You can also call `message.keep()` on the message itself to invoke this.

 ### squiss.start()
 Starts polling SQS for new messages.
 Each new message is handed off in the `message` event.